earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-06-pr-activity.md

 ## Step 4:  Submit a Pull Request To the earthlab-education/ea-bootcamp-hometowns repo

-Once you have made the changes, add and commit those changes locally.
-Push those changes up to your fork.
-And finally, submit a pull request from your fork to this repository, with the following included in the message of your pull request:
+Once you have made the changes, use `git add` and `git commit` to commit the changes locally.
+Use `git push` to push those changes up to your fork.
+And finally, submit a `pull request` from your fork to this repository, with the following included in the message of your pull request:

 - notify the owner of the repository (your instructor) that you have addressed the issue using `@github-username`
 - reference the issue number using `Fixes #issue-number` (e.g. the issue number is above in the title of this issue) - If you are working online, you may not have an issue with your name on it! just submit the PR without mentioning an issue or a github user.